 For nearly three years, each week Christine has attended Dance for Parkinson’s Australia’s classes in Rozelle, and found herself swept off her feet with new friends and a new community, “a community of caring” as she calls it.

 “In the real world we might never meet one another and yet we come here every week to this beautiful hall, with fantastic teachers and there's something so strong between all of us.”
 Christine said.

 Dr Erica Rose Jeffrey, director of Dance for Parkinson's Australia brought the program to Australia from the United States in 2012.
 Since then, the program has grown to 35 locations around the country.

-Dance for Parkinson’s Australia recently won the Active Community round in Sunsuper’s Dreams for a Better World program and received $10,000 to help expand their program into regional communities.
+Dance for Parkinson’s Australia won the 2018 Active Community round in Sunsuper’s Dreams for a Better World program and received $10,000 to help expand their program into regional communities.